ncornwall/myQuantifiedSelf/README.md

 It will make a very large XML file.
 Credit to the Quantified Self Ledger (https://github.com/markwk/qs_ledger) for help with the parsing of this file.
-Extract your running data from HealthKit by following the instructions in my_quantified_self/apple-health-data-parser.py
+Extract your running data from HealthKit by following the instructions in my_quantified_self/apple-health-data-parser.py Once you've extracted it to csv, place it in the following path: `data/apple_health_export_csv/Workout.csv`

 ## Data pipeline